thanos-io/thanos/README.md

 ## Thanos Philosophy

-The philosophy of Thanos and our community is borrowing much from UNIX philosophy and the golang programming language.
+The philosophy behind the Thanos project by CNCF and our great community is borrowing much more from the UNIX philosophy and the golang programming language.

 * Each subcommand should do one thing and do it well
   * eg. thanos query proxies incoming calls to known store API endpoints merging the result